 His work includes projects on high seas governance, seamounts, microplastics pollution, climate change impacts on the ocean, deep reef research, biodiversity monitoring, ocean risk and marine protected areas design and governance.

 He runs his own private consultancy, Marine Communications helping UN organisations, government and nonprofits in the marine science and policy spaces.

 He worked as project manager and producer with the International Union for Conservation of Nature, the World Wildlife Fund, Pew Bertarelli Ocean Legacy, the Ocean Acidification Alliance and the UK and French governments.

 In 2019, he served as Media Advisor for the Intergovernmental Oceanographic Commission of UNESCO, in the context of the UN Decade of Ocean Science for sustainable Development.
-James also worked with the International Seabed Authority on advancing deep sea literacy, and with the Edinburgh Ocean Leaders.
+James also worked with the International Seabed Authority, and with the Edinburgh Ocean Leaders.